-Note: Repeat steps 4 – 7 to create more organizations and peers as needed.
+Note: Repeat Steps 4 – 7 to create more organizations and peers as needed.

 The orderer node runs the communication service that guarantees transaction delivery in the network.

 To create the orderer, you need to create the orderer CA first.
-Perform the same steps that you did in step 4 to create the orderer CA.
+Perform the same steps that you did in Step 4 to create the orderer CA.

-Create the orderer MSP definition in the same way that you did in step 6.
+Create the orderer MSP definition in the same way that you did in Step 6.
 Make sure that you select the orderer CA for the Root Certificate Authority.

+Choose Create an ordering service and click Next.
 Provide the Ordering service display name and you can designate the Number of ordering nodes as one ordering node.
 (One ordering node is suitable for development and testing.)
 Then click Next.

 Review the summary and then click Add ordering service.

-Navigate to the Nodes tab, and click on the orderer that you created in step 8.
+Navigate to the Nodes tab and click on the orderer that you created in Step 8.